Table of contents

 Equipment failure happens.
 The impact of it can run the gamut from easily fixed with minimal losses to catastrophic, depending on factors like repair costs, total downtime, health and safety implications, and impact on production and delivery of services.

-There are several common reasons equipment can break down, and understanding why your equipment may be failing is your first line of defence against the serious consequences of unplanned downtime.
+There are several common reasons equipment failure can happen.
+Understanding each one, and how to prevent them, is your first line of defense against the serious consequences of unplanned downtime.

 5 common causes of equipment failure